 This study will develop a series of virtual and augmented reality brain computer interfaces utilizing EEG neurofeedback to reproduce the visual schemas employed in a variety of meditative practices.
 These prototypes are designed to test the validity of the theoretical premise that the efficacy of virtual and augmented reality technologies used as tools for stimulating meditative states are predicated on the system’s ability to simulate the visual imagery used in various contemplative traditions that induce meditative states of consciousness.
 This proposal runs in contradistinction to the majority of VR and AR meditation systems in commercial and clinical settings which have hitherto favoured the use of mindfulness vipassana and shamatha and zen meditation techniques that focus on the non-reactive examination of consciousness leading to relaxed mental states.
 As a result, varieties of meditative practices involving visualization such as the Vajrayana school of Tibetan Buddhism, Taoist meditation and Neo-Platonic hermeticism have been neglected.
-It is our contention that the unique affordances of these technologies reside in their ability to manipulate visual environments in order to create psychological and sensorimotor effects in the user through the phenomenon of virtual presence.
+The hypothesis of this research is that the unique affordances of XR technologies reside in their ability to manipulate visual environments in order to create psychological and sensorimotor effects in the user through the phenomenon of virtual presence.
 Virtual and augmented reality meditation systems capitalize on these visual affordances in order to produce profound psycho-spiritual states of wellbeing.
 Attention and relaxation function simultaneously in these meditation systems through positive feedback loops of visual stimuli and affect that amplify the probability of entering meditative states.
 In these terms, we suggest that VR and AR meditation systems can be situated within a tradition of visual aids used in meditative and spiritual practices such as thanka, mandala and murti in Tibetan Buddhism, the Neijing Tu or ‘inner alchemy’ maps used in Taoism and the Arbor Porphoriana in the Neo-Platonic meditative tradition.

 A growing body of research in the fields of neuroscience and cognitive psychology produced in the past two decades has demonstrated the unique technological capacity for virtual reality-computer generated three-dimensional immersive environments presented in head mounted displays-to simulate and stimulate various altered states of consciousness, such as out-of-body experiences (OBE’s), psychiatric and neurodegenerative diseases, lucid dreaming, psychedelic and meditative states of consciousness.
 (Blanke, Metzinger, 2009; Carhart-Harris et al. 2016, Montez, 2018; Suzuki et al., 2017) This research has relied on the fact that the technical parameters which virtual reality engineers have defined as necessary to create feelings of ‘presence’ in VR; 360 degree field of view, high resolutions, high refresh rates, optical calibration, head and spatial tracking and low latency, are designed to replicate the brains multisensory consciousness of self-identity and self-location in the physical body, known in neuroscience as bodily self consciousness (BSC).
 (Abrash, 2014; Montez, 2018) Much of the experimental research produced concentrates on manipulating the spatio-temporal plasticity of visual, somatic and auditory perception in virtual space to trigger the BSC into producing specific altered states of consciousness.
 The theoretical framework of consciousness at the crux of this research derives from the collaboration between philosophers of the mind and neuroscientists which argues that our experience of consciousness is only the projection of a mental model of our ‘self’ and the ‘world’ created by the complex neuronal activity of the brain, known as the neural correlates of consciousness (NCC).
 (Chalmers, 2000; Revonsuo, 2000)